CrowBe/movie-finder-widget/README.md

 ## Prerequisites

-There are only minor prerequisites for running this project:
+There are some prerequisites for running this project:

-1. git cli

-2. npm installed locally
+1. A valid api key from The Movie Database.
+You can [sign up for an account here](https://www.themoviedb.org/account/signup).
+Once your account is set up you can request an api key on [the settings tab](https://www.themoviedb.org/settings/api) of your account.

 ## Installation